khadimon/Swift-IOS/README.md

 _Wordle_ is an app that imitates the real game Wordle.

-Time spent: _2 hour_s spent in total
+Time spent: _2 hours_ spent in total

 ## Required Features